MachineLemonade/docs/v0.10/ee-data-management.md

 ## Design Philosophy

 Astronomer Enterprise ships with a collection of various microservices that run in groups of Kubernetes pods.
-The only thing _not_ included with our platform by default is a the Postgres instance that sits underneath our platform API and various Airflow deployments that you will end up spinning up.
+The only thing _not_ included with our platform by default is the Postgres instance that sits behind our platform API and various Airflow deployments that you will end up spinning up.

 There are a few reasons for this.